kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 };
 ```

 `React.memo` is a higher order component that accepts another component as a prop.
-It will only render the component if there is any change in the props.
+It will only render the component if there is any change in the props. *(Hey React, I know that this component is pure.
+You don't need to re-render it unless its props change.)*

 `useMemo` is used to memoize a calculation result, which focuses on avoiding heavy calculation.